SubstrateLabs/substrate-typescript/DEVELOPMENT.md

 1. Preview the "pack" (tarball we publish to npm): `make publish-preview`
 2. Publish to NPM & push tag to GitHub: `make publish`
-3. Create new Release on GitHub (using the web UI).
-Add release notes, mentions, etc.

 **Non-Production Releases**